Redocly/redocly-cli/packages/core/README.md

 ### `loadConfig`

 Loads a config object from a file system.
-If `configPath` is not provided, it will try to find `redocly.yaml` in the current working directory.
+If `configPath` is not provided, it tries to find `redocly.yaml` in the current working directory.

 ```ts
 async function loadConfig(options?: {